w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 It is essential to  **do your own research** before nominating and to keep monitoring your nominations.
 Nominating on Polkadot is an active role.
 If your active validator misbehaves, you may lose funds due to slashing.
 If you just "set it and forget it," you may stop earning rewards over time.

-If you do not wish to monitor your selections continually, you can consider joining a nomination pool instead of staking solo.
+If you don't wish to monitor your selections continually, you can consider joining a nomination pool instead of staking solo.
 These articles can help you with that:

 [Staking Dashboard: Nomination Pool Features](../../general/dashboards/staking-dashboard.md)